Becoming the Unusuals

 Interlude: Along Came Kathi

-It was many memories ago, but Laurie Vitt remembers the first time he met female vocalist Kathi McDonald: “In late ’63 or early ’64, when Ron Petersen was leading the band, we’d been booked into a grange hall in Mount Vernon, WA.
+It was many memories ago, but Laurie Vitt remembers the first time he met female vocalist Kathi McDonald: “In late 1963 or early ’64, when Ron Petersen was leading the band, we’d been booked into a grange hall in Mount Vernon, WA.
 Before we went on stage, the guy in charge asked if this teenage girl he knew could sit-in for a couple of songs.
 Her name was Kathi.
 He said she was a good singer.
 Usually we didn’t allow sit-ins, but we agreed to it that time.
 When we were introduced to her, there stood a short, very skinny, school girl with stringy blond hair.
 Kathi was 14 years old, or maybe she’d just turned 15.
-Anyway, she looked nothing like a singer.
+She looked nothing like a singer.
 Our first impression was so-so.
 We asked what songs she knew and she rattled off the titles of a few of the very old Ike and Tina Turner records.
 The first song we played was “It’s Gonna Work Out Fine,” and Kathi’s voice blew us off the stage.
 She was phenomenal.
 It was like having Tina Turner in the room.
 We were beyond impressed!
 When Kathi was on stage she was a natural talent with total command of the audience.
 After her amazing impromptu debut at the grange hall, we were all sold on Kathi McDonald.
 Afterwards, she asked if she could sing with our band.
-Ron said ‘sure, she could sing with us,’ but since she wasn’t really part of the band she wouldn’t get paid.
+Ron said ‘sure, she could sing with us,’ but since she wasn’t really part of the group she wouldn’t get paid.
 That changed later on as Kathi matured and her voice attracted lots of attention.”

 Bellingham Accents (1964-1965)

 Lineup changes in Ron Petersen and the Accents began when Ron’s friend George Palmerton grew tired of commuting to Bellingham from his home in Seattle.
 Palmerton was replaced by Doug Ling.
 However, the most consequential change took place in the summer of ’64.
 That’s when Ron Petersen graduated from Western and accepted a position teaching music in a small school district near Centralia (the town of Winlock, WA).
 Bill Capp, a local musician who played a mean lead guitar, took Petersen’s place.
-Then the band changed its name from Ron Petersen and the Accents to the Bellingham Accents.
+Then the name was changed from Ron Petersen and the Accents to the Bellingham Accents.
 Next, as it turned out, bassist Doug Ling didn’t stick around for very long.
 He moved on and Harvey Redmond joined the band.
 Capp and Redmond would both be key players in the Unusuals.

 Bacon Fat

 In 1964, the Bellingham Accents released their only single, “Bacon Fat” b/w the instrumental “Sampan.”
 Laurie Vitt played tenor sax and took the lead vocal on the A-side.
 The lyrics suggest there was at one time a dance called the Bacon Fat, but any remnants of such a dance seem to have been lost to time.
 “Bacon Fat,” while not original to the northwest, was recorded (with altered lyrics) by the Tacoma group the Viceroys.
 The biggest hit of “Bacon Fat” dated back to 1957 when Detroit soul singer Andre Williams, who wrote the song, took it top 10 on Billboard’s R&B chart.
 The novelty tune had remarkable staying power: In 1978, the Manhattan Transfer covered “Bacon Fat” on a live album.
 Click on the record below to listen to “Bacon Fat” by the Bellingham Accents.
-(To return to this article from YouTube, use the back arrow on your device.)
+(Use the back arrow on your device to return to this article.)

 The Unusuals (1965-1967)